-In order to minimize the impact the BOND project has on agency resources, SSA contracted with Abt Associates to design and implement the BOND project.
-Abt has site offices in each of the areas involved in BOND and a national call center.
+In order to minimize the impact the BOND project has on agency resources, SSA contracted with Abt to design and implement the BOND project.
+Abt has a national call center.
 They designed the BOND Operations Data System (BODS) that sends data to SSA via the BOND stand-alone system (BSAS).
+They recruited and enrolled Social Security Disability Insurance (SSDI) beneficiaries in the project.
 As the implementation contractor, Abt’s staff is responsible for:

 issuing receipts to BOND participants for each work estimate received;

 assisting with waiver, reconsideration, and hearing requests for BOND overpayments.

 2. BOND work continuing disability review (CDR) unit (L5R)